Global value of wildlife

 We've been involved in global research for a number of years.
 In 2002, we brought together a team of ecologists and economists to Cambridge University to assess the real, economic value of global nature.

-Unravelling the web looks at previous research to conclude that the value of biodiversity value is huge, because of the services that nature provides.
-This study shows just how valuable it is, just how much we destroy, and how little it would cost to protect it.
+Unravelling the web looks at previous research to conclude that the value of biodiversity value is huge, because of the services which nature provides.
+This study shows just how valuable it is, just how much we destroy and how little it would cost to protect it.

 The cost of biodiversity loss

 The Economics of Ecosystems and Biodiversity (TEEB) is an international initiative that has been set up to look into valuing the costs and benefits of nature.

 It has estimated, based on analysis on ecosystem services that without action biodiversity loss will cost 7 per cent of global GDP per year by 2050.